The Story of the Woodswomen

 It was a sunny winter’s day and a white blanket of snow enveloped the land.
-There were many animal tracks in the snow – tracks of dog, deer and hare – but what really caught my eye was a pair of human footprints, as if someone had been out walking barefoot in the snow.
+There were many animal tracks in the snow, but what really caught my eye was a pair of human footprints, as if someone had been out walking barefoot in the snow.

 I followed the footprints and they led me deep into the heart of the woods.
 There I found a hut made of branches and covered in snow.
 As I approached the hut, I heard the sound of crackling flames and a woman’s voice softly singing.
 Closer I went, until the woman’s voice stopped singing and said, “Come inside, friend… come inside where it is warm…”

-In those days, the woods sang with the sound of the woodswomen.
-The woods were alive with the sound of stories being told and songs being sung late into the night.
+In those days, the woods sang with the sound of singing, howling, drumming and dancing, and the gentle whisper of an ever-watching presence.
+The woods were alive with the magic of the woodswomen...

-Some woodswomen preferred to live alone in the heart of the woods, where they could tend to their own magic.
-Some woodswomen loved to live like families, and together they made the simplest chore a lot of fun with much laughter and singing.
-Some woodswomen were most at home living together with bears and wolves.
-Then there where the travelling woodswomen, who carried their homes with them wherever they went, from north to south and east to west.
+They lived among birch trees, oak leaves, moss, bark and snow.
+Some woodswomen preferred to live alone in the heart of the woods where they could tend to their own magic, whereas other woodswomen lived together like families and made the simplest of chores a lot of fun with much laughter and singing.
+Some woodswomen were most at home living together with bears and wolves, and then there were the travelling woodswomen who carried their homes with them wherever they went.

-It is said that the townswomen were also wild once, a long time ago, and the only reminder of that time can be found in their eyes.
-If you look very closely, you might just catch the wild sparkle in a townswoman’s eyes when she laughs to loud or does something unladylike.
+It is said that the townswomen were also wild once a long time ago, and if you looked very closely, you might have noticed the wild sparkle in a townswoman’s eyes when she laughed too loud or did anything unladylike.

-It is said that the townswomen used to sneak out at night during the full moon.
-They left their homes and headed out into the woods, where they joined their wild sisters in a great circle of dancing, singing women.
-All night long, they danced in the moonlight and they danced the dance of the wild and they sang the song that all people long to sing deep inside.
+It is said that the townswomen used to sneak out at night in the light of the full mother moon.
+They left their homes and headed out into the woods where they joined their sisters in a great circle of dancing, howling women.
+All night long they danced in the moonlight and they sang the song that everyone longs to sing deep inside.